-This is a great stash buster project, using less than 1/4-yard each of two fabrics.
+This is a great stash buster project, using less than 1/4-yard each of two pieces of fabric.
 You can use two (2) fat quarters.
 Have fun picking festive fabrics or select fabrics that resonate with the recipient – their favorite team, hobby or colors!
 I like using a coordinating fabric for the lining that adds a little pop when I fold it back at the top.

 Reusable and environmentally friendly, give a bottle of wine in a handmade bag and hope that the recipient will regift it back to you with your favorite wine!
 Giving wine is so easy with these super easy wine gift bags you can make from fabric.